-Atomic Sea by C. M. Lance is a contemporary thriller set in north-west Australia.
-It was published as an ebook in February 2016 by Seabooks Press.
-Some of its characters appear earlier in The Turning Tide.
+Atomic Sea by C. M. Lance is a contemporary thriller set in north-west Australia, published in February 2016 by Seabooks Press.
+Some characters appear earlier in The Turning Tide.

 First came Chernobyl, the nuclear power station that contaminated most of Europe.
 Then Fukushima, pounded into radioactive rubble by a tsunami.
 And now … Broome?